When a husband says,

 - extend the grace, mercy, forgiveness and love of Christ to her husband, understanding that he is hurting and may be spiritually dead or in bondage and he may not be able to give her what she wants from him at the time

-- set healthy and appropriate limits on her husband if necessary according to God’s wisdom and prompting (i.e.:, I cannot live with you if you continue the relationship with this other woman)
+- respect her marriage covenant according to God’s wisdom and prompting (i.e.:, I cannot live with you if you continue the relationship with this other woman)

 - seek to allow God to change and transform and refine her faith and character during this time of intense suffering

 - focus on Philippians 4:4-8 things